-The terms of our loan and security agreement place restrictions on our operating and financial flexibility.
+The terms of our loan and security agreements place restrictions on our operating and financial flexibility.
 If we raise additional capital through debt financing, the terms of any new debt could further restrict our ability to operate our business.

-We have a \$15.0 million term loan credit facility with Pacific Western Bank, or the loan and security agreement, that is secured by a lien covering substantially all of our personal property, excluding intellectual property.
-As of March 31, 2019, the outstanding principal balance under the loan and security agreement was \$15.0 million.
-The loan and security agreement contains customary affirmative and negative covenants and events of default applicable to us and our subsidiaries.
+We have a \$45.0 million term loan credit facility with K2 HealthVentures LLC and other parties ("K2HV"), (as amended, the "Loan Agreement") that is secured by a lien covering substantially all of our personal property, excluding intellectual property.
+Contemporaneous with the closing of the first tranche of funding under the Loan Agreement, we repaid the entire \$15.0 million loan balance outstanding under our prior loan and security agreement with Pacific Western Bank.
+As of July 31, 2019, the outstanding principal balance under the credit facility is \$20.0 million resulting from the closing of the first tranche of funding which occurred on July 19, 2019.
+The Loan Agreement contains customary representations, warranties, affirmative and negative covenants and events of default applicable to us and our subsidiaries.

-The affirmative covenants include, among others, covenants requiring us (and us to cause our subsidiaries) to maintain our legal existence and governmental approvals, deliver certain financial reports and notifications, maintain proper books of record and account, timely file and pay tax returns, maintain inventory and insurance coverage, maintain cash with Pacific Western Bank (subject to exceptions) and in accounts subject to control agreements (subject to exceptions), and protect material intellectual property.
-The negative covenants include, among others, restrictions on us and our subsidiaries transferring collateral, changing businesses, dissolving, liquidating, engaging in mergers or acquisitions, adding new offices or locations, making certain organizational changes, incurring additional indebtedness, encumbering assets (including a negative pledge on intellectual property), paying cash dividends or making other distributions, making investments, selling assets, making certain capitalized expenditures, undergoing a change in control, and engaging in certain non-ordinary course material transactions with affiliates, in each case subject to certain exceptions.
-If we default under the loan and security agreement, Pacific Western Bank may accelerate all of our repayment obligations and take control of our pledged assets, potentially requiring us to renegotiate our agreement on terms less favorable to us or to immediately cease operations.
+If we default under the Loan Agreement, K2HV may accelerate all of our repayment obligations and exercise all of their rights and remedies under the Loan Agreement and applicable law, potentially requiring us to renegotiate our agreement on terms less favorable to us or to immediately cease operations.
 Further, if we are liquidated, the lenders' right to repayment would be senior to the rights of the holders of our common stock to receive any proceeds from the liquidation.
-Pacific Western Bank could declare a default upon the occurrence of any event that they interpret as a material adverse effect as defined under the loan and security agreement, thereby requiring us to repay the loan immediately or to attempt to reverse the declaration of default through negotiation or litigation.
+K2HV could declare a default upon the occurrence of any event, among others, that they interpret as a material adverse effect or a change of control as delineated under the Loan Agreement, payment defaults, or breaches of covenants thereby requiring us to repay the loan immediately or to attempt to reverse the declaration of default through negotiation or litigation.
 Any declaration by the lenders of an event of default could significantly harm our business and prospects and could cause the price of our common stock to decline.
 If we raise any additional debt financing, the terms of such additional debt could further restrict our operating and financial flexibility.